MarkyBiii/ReadSpeak-Host/README.md

 # ReadSpeal-Host
-This is a for for the ReadSpeak project.
+This is for the ReadSpeak project.